jing-bao/benchmarks/proposals/opencv-kernels/README.md

 If *mode* is not specified, the workload runs in small mode by default.

 ## Expected output
-Moreover, this workload prints the startup time ("Prepare time"), total execution time and validation time each workload takes ("elapsed time") and average execution time ("average time") in milliseconds (ms), together with the standard deviation of execution time.
+Moreover, this workload prints the startup time ("Prepare time"), total execution time each workload takes ("elapsed time") and average execution time ("average time") in milliseconds (ms), together with the standard deviation of execution time of 1000 rounds.
 The output matrices of the functions will not be displayed due to their huge sizes, instead, the benchmark checked the sha256 checksums of the results of last iterations.

 An example of the output shows:
 ```